lrkrol/multigradient/docs/README.md

 ## Sample usage

 `multigradient` itself returns a list of RGB values for colours.
-Starting with a figure, we can change its color scale by calling `colormap` with that list as argument, or directly  with `multigradient` inline.
+Starting with a figure ...

 ```
 figure; imagesc(sort(rand(100), 'descend')); colorbar;`
 ```

+we can change its color scale by calling `colormap` with that list as argument, or directly  with `multigradient` inline.

 To create a simple black-red-yellow-white colormap, we would put those colours in that order as the first argument: